dominodatalab/domino-blueprints/advanced-credential-propagation/irsa/tutorial.md

 Now that we understand how the Domino workload authenticates itself with AWS IAM, let us move to the access control part.
 Which is, how do we configure AWS IAM to permit the workload to assume IAM roles in an AWS Account.

-2. In the AWS Account where the Domino workload needs to assume a IAM role, add the OIDC provider associated with the EKS cluster (we will see in the future article that this can be generalized to, an OIDC provider associated wih a K8s cluster) as an [Identity Provider](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) in AWS IAM service.
+4. In the AWS Account where the Domino workload needs to assume a IAM role, add the OIDC provider associated with the EKS cluster (we will see in the future article that this can be generalized to, an OIDC provider associated wih a K8s cluster) as an [Identity Provider](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) in AWS IAM service.
 You should pay attention to the `arn` of the Identity Provider.
 Note that has the following naming convention - `arn:aws:iam::<TARGET_AWS_ACCOUNT>:oidc-provider/oidc.eks.<AWS_REGION_TARGET_AWS_ACCOUNT>.amazonaws.com/id/<SOURCE_EKS_OIDC_ID>`
    Note the `TARGET` and `SOURCE` names in the above naming convention.

-3. Update your AWS trust policy for the role the user wants to assume (Ex.
+5. Update the AWS trust policy for the role the user wants to assume (Ex.
 AWS Role `my-irsa-test-role`)

 ```json
 {